 This leads to full tummies and sleepy eyes.
 Don’t be surprised when you little one doesn’t sleep long especially overnight.
 Yes breast milk is filling, but it also digest faster than formula and there for baby is hungry faster.

 Have you heard of dream feeding?
 This is where you feed baby while they are still half asleep so you can get a longer stretch of sleep!
-Find out exactly what dream feeding is and how to do it on this post!
+You might enjoy this post on dream feeding your baby.

 Baby is calm